you-dont-need/You-Dont-Need-Momentjs/README.md

 // => "4 days ago"

 // dayjs ⚠️ requires plugin
-import RelativeTime from "dayjs/plugin/RelativeTime";
+import relativeTime from "dayjs/plugin/relativeTime";
-dayjs.extend(RelativeTime);
+dayjs.extend(relativeTime);

 dayjs(1536484369695).fromNow();
 // => "5 days ago" ⚠️  the rounding method of this plugin is different from moment.js and date-fns, use with care.